SitePen/dts-generator/README.md

 ## Options

 * `baseDir?: string`: The base directory for the package being bundled.
-Any dependencies discovered outside this directory will be excluded from the bundle.  *Note* this is no longer the preferred way to configure `dts-generator`, please see `project`.
+Any dependencies discovered outside this directory will be excluded from the bundle.  *Note* this is no longer the preferred way to configure `dts-generator`, it automatically gets its value from compiler option `rootDir` if specified in `tsconfig.json`, otherwise it gets value from `project`.
+Please see option `project`.
 * `exclude?: string[]`: A list of glob patterns, relative to `baseDir`, that should be excluded from the bundle.
 Use the `--exclude` flag one or more times on the command-line.
 Defaults to `[ "node_modules/**/*.d.ts" ]`.
 * `externs?: string[]`: A list of external module reference paths that should be inserted as reference comments.
 Use